TheMejmun/julia/README.md

 ## Run
 Use `cargo run --release` to run this project.

 You may potentially need to install packages for the macroquad dependency to run.
-If you run into dependency issues look here: [macroquad](https://github.com/not-fl3/macroquad)
+If you run into dependency issues, look here: [macroquad](https://github.com/not-fl3/macroquad)

 Tested on Windows and Linux (Manjaro).